Shan-Mei/shanmeis-notes/journalling/math.md

   <p>- Doing volume of shapes.
 Mathspace tasks</p>
   <h4>T2W6L3 - 31/5</h4>
   <p>- Ms Liu is not here today.
 We are working through the 9.03 lesson and questions.</p>
+  <h4>T2W7L4 - 1/6</h4>
+  <p>- Revision lesson.
+Ms Liu literally went through all the topics again and gave us some more tips and tricks.</p>